Watch all RedisConf 2021 sessions on demand

 Redis Labs provides the Redis Enterprise platform as a managed service on public cloud platforms.
 Redis Enterprise DBaaS provides topologies that can help simplify compliance with security standards in the public cloud.
 Customers get two types of deployment models:

 Figure: Redis Cloud deployment model.
 Redis Enterprise is running under Redis Labs’ cloud account.

-Figure: Redis Cloud Private deployment model.
+Figure: Redis Enterprise VPC deployment model.
 Redis Enterprise is running under the customer’s cloud account.